MIDL-Conference/midl-website-2020/pages/visa.md

 </div>

 ## Accommodations
-Partnership with hotels to be announced in the near future.
+Partnership with hotels will be announced in the near future.

 The venue is conveniently located on top of the Place d'armes métro station (orange line), and 10 minutes walk away from the Place des arts station (green line).
 Hotels and accommodations along those lines will guarantee a short commute to the conference.

 ## Getting around
 Public transportations in Montréal are a convenient way to get around.
-[3-days and weekly fares](http://www.stm.info/en/info/fares) include the 747 to the airport.
+[1-day, 3-days and weekly pass](http://www.stm.info/en/info/fares) include the 747 bus to the airport.

-> **Important:** weekly pass always start on Monday.
+> **Important:** weekly pass always starts on Monday.
+You will need a 1-day or 3-day pass if you arrive on Saturday/Sunday.

 [![Metro map](/visa/a-plan_metro_blanc.png)](/visa/a-plan_metro_blanc.pdf)